nygrenh/distributed-card-game/FinalReport.md

 # Performance

 The performance of the game is asynchronous.
-Performance wise there is no issue when shuffling the game deck, as currently we have 52 cards. making the deck bigger does not affect the performance too much: only the leader and one onther node will encrypt all cards once.
-Only problem is that the whole encyrpted deck will be broadcasted to every node, so if there are many nodes and a very big deck this is a lot of data sent.
+Performance wise there is no issue when shuffling the game deck, as currently we have 52 cards. making the deck bigger does not affect the performance too much: only the leader and one other node will encrypt all cards once.
+Only problem is that the whole encrypted deck will be broadcasted to every node, so if there are many nodes and a very big deck this is a lot of data sent.

+Also, performance wise broadcasting the whole NODES state to every player when there are many players, could cause an issue.
+To improve this we could broadcast just the player node number and then each participant could just remove that one from their list.

 # Lessons learned